-I’ve seen various recipes and methods for making a home-made Mascarpone and was so excited to use my home-made Mascarpone when I made Aunt Mary’s Angel Food Cake last week…
+I’ve seen various recipes and methods for making a Homemade Mascarpone and was so excited to use my Homemade Mascarpone Cheese when I made Aunt Mary’s Angel Food Cake last week…

 But I had a problem!
 I tried a recipe entitled “10 Minute Mascarpone” and didn’t read it through until the day I needed it.
 Turns out it was 10 minutes PLUS an overnight straining!
 Bummed, I made a “Mock Mascarpone” filling for the cake; it was very good, actually a great substitute but wasn’t quite the real thing.

 It turns out that it really does take about 10 minutes actual work to make Homemade Mascarpone Cheese, and it is pretty incredible and well worth the wait…just plan ahead.
-It’s super creamy, rich and decadent and better than any Mascarpone, however pricey, (and it can be expensive) I’d ever had, from the store or from an Italian shop.
+It’s super creamy, rich and decadent and better than any Mascarpone, however pricey (and it can be expensive) I’d ever had, from the store or from an Italian shop.
 Maybe because the Homemade Mascarpone is so fresh.
 It was molto delizioso.

-If you’re not familiar with Mascarpone, think along the lines of Cream Cheese, only better.
+If you’re not familiar with Mascarpone, think along the lines of cream cheese, only better.
 A little softer, a lot richer and absolutely decadent with just a bit of a faint tang – but not as much as say, cream cheese.
 As a matter of fact, if you’ve ever had Tiramisu or a sweet Calzone, you’ve probably had Mascarpone.